 Example User Story: ‘As a teacher in Digital Marketing/health care/logistics/child education I want my students to be aware of the impact that technology has on them as a person and later as a professional.’

 Time period: This a best practice mainly for short sessions.
-Workshop for one to four hours.
+Workshop from one to four hours.
 Longer courses are also possible.

 The Best Practice

-Short introduction (workshop): Download the blank canvas for a Quick Scan or an Improvement Scan and challenge the audience to fill out the canvasses on a certain technology.
+Short introduction (workshop): Download the blank canvas for a Quick Scan or an Improvement Scan and challenge the audience to fill out the canvases on a certain technology.
 Of course you can also do this exercise online and print out the results.
 We found this very useful for students who later have to create technology, but it is also inspiring for everyone that lives in a world filled with technology.
 And that is everyone.
-To add depth to the thinking you can provoke participants to discuss each other results.
-Filling out Scans and then asking participants to critically criticize each other’s work, is very effective.
+To add depth to the thinking, you can provoke participants to discuss each other's results.
+Filling out scans and then asking participants to provide critical feedback on each other’s work, is very effective.

-Remember the Technology Impact Cycle Tool is designed – as much as possible – not to be normative.
+Remember: the Technology Impact Cycle Tool is designed – as much as possible – not to be normative.
 There is no right or wrong.
-The only thing that can be wrong, is if you did not think it through well enough.
+The only thing that can be wrong, is that you have not given it enough thought.
 We found that an open discussion in which all opinions have a place works really well.